AndyIbanez/andyibanez-com/content/posts/understanding-property-wrappers-swift.md

 print(myFullName.$firstName) // prints "capitalized"
 ```

-But you can use it for me.
 If you are storing your values in a database, you can expose the connector object to do something with it, like flush values, or more.

 # The Downsides

 Property wrappers are an amazing feature, but they have one downside: They provide too much "black magic" for someone who is not familiar with them.
-If you handed a new programmer our `FullName` class and instructed them to use it, they may be surprised at what's going on behind the scenes.
+If you handed a new programmer our `FullName` struct and instructed them to use it, they may be surprised at what's going on behind the scenes.
 This can only be solved with proper documentation.

 # Conclusion